Vincenzo Coronelli: Globes for Louis XIV

 The terrestrial globe Coronelli made for Louis XIV.

 The celestial globe Coronelli made for Louis XIV.

-Cardinal César d'Estrées, friend and adviser to Louis XIV and ambassador to Rome, saw the Duke of Parma’s globes and invited Coronelli to Paris in 1681 to construct a pair of globes for the Most Christian King.
+Cardinal César d'Estrées, friend and adviser to Louis XIV and ambassador to Rome, saw the Duke of Parma’s magnificent globes and invited Coronelli to Paris in 1681 to construct a pair of globes for the Most Christian King.
 Coronelli moved to the French capital in 1681, where he lived for two years.
 Each globe was composed of spindles of bent timber about ten feet long and four inches broad at the equator.
 This wood was then coated with a layer of plaster about an inch thick and covered in a layer of strong unfinished fabric.
 This was then wrapped in a quarter-inch layer of two very fine fabrics which provided backing for the painted information of the globes.
 These globes, measuring 384 cm in diameter and weighing approximately 2 tons, are displayed in the Bibliothèque nationale François Mitterrand in Paris.
 The globes depicted the latest information of French explorations in North America, particularly the expeditions of René-Robert Cavelier, Sieur de La Salle.